nameless-and-blameless/TAG/reports/Shady-Love.md

-### Content Warning
+> [!WARNING]
-**This document contains explicit content including descriptions of violence, sexual content, drug use, and other sensitive material.
-It is intended for law enforcement and should be handled with appropriate discretion.**
+> This document contains explicit content including descriptions of violence, sexual content, drug use, and other sensitive material.
+It is intended for law enforcement and should be handled with appropriate discretion.

 ---